BUSINESS EVENTS, CONFERENCES AND NETWORKING - 2018/9

 |Assessment type||Unit of assessment||Weighting|

 Assessment Strategy: The assessment strategy is designed to allow students to demonstrate that they have achieved the module learning outcomes.
-This is achieved by planning and contributing to a workshop programme that runs from weeks 6-11.
-Learning & Teaching will be based on a 3 hour session that is front loaded during weeks 1-4.
+This is achieved by completing an audit of an event.
+Learning & Teaching will be based on a 3 hour session that is front loaded during weeks 1-8.

-- Analyse the requirements of business, conference and networking events
+- Analyse the requirements of business events sector

 C - Cognitive/analytical